Composite Stress Toolbox

 1. Create and edit all participating entities (materials, plies, laminates, composite plate loads, first ply failure methods).

-2. Right-click on Composite Browser white space or the Analyses folder to create an analysis entity.
+2. Right-click in the white space of the Composite Browser or the Analyses folder to create an analysis entity.

 3. Select the analysis type.